 Centennial Clinicians will generally receive $30,000 per year for seven years.
 Again, different distribution schedules can be approved by the Associate Dean for Faculty Affairs and Development if requested by the department chair and the candidate.
 The funding may be used for salary support, faculty development opportunities or to support program development and evaluation of scholarly work that the faculty member will pursue.

 The CS/CC Programs will have group meetings every two to three months.
 All scholars and clinicians will be required to attend these meetings.
 The Agenda for the meetings will be determined by the CP Advisory Committee.
 Scholars/Clinicians are encouraged to make suggestions about the topics for these meetings.

 An annual review will be required for each Scholar/Clinician.
 Review by the CP Advisory Committee will be an opportunity for the scholar/clinician to discuss their career progress and any barriers the faculty member is experiencing with regard to making progress in their career and their scholarly activity.
 The program’s leadership may terminate an award, after careful review and consideration if there are circumstances which warrant termination such as misallocation of funds.

-- Eligible candidates must be enrolled during their first year on the faculty.
+- To be eligible for the Centennial Scholars/Clinicians Program, the individual must be enrolled during their first year on the faculty.